home Shop Online products gallery history

 Researchers have determined that two landscape painters, Carl Ahrens and Eleanor Douglass, attempted pottery making here in 1900.
 Their efforts were not successful and there are no examples of their work.
 Any ceramic object with a single R mark was manufactured by Buffalo China for the Roycroft Inn and for the Roycrofters "goodie baskets".

-The distinctive orb and cross within a rectangle has been impressed on each original piece of Roycroft Pottery since 1972.
-The symbol is used to verify that the work was produced on the Roycroft Campus in East Aurora, N.Y.
+The distinctive orb and cross within a rectangle has been impressed on each original piece of Roycroft Pottery since 1974.
+The symbol is used to verify that the work was produced on the Roycroft Campus, or recently, produced by Janice McDuffie at her home studio in East Aurora.

 W.W.
 Denslow Seahorse Roycroft Pottery Trademark